Not knowing can be dangerous if there are anthromorphic wolves about.

 Used along with a healthy dose of Godwin's Law in Clerks.
 A man berates Dante in front of customers for selling cigarettes, accusing him of being just like the Nazis since he's "only following orders," and tells customers that they should buy Chewlies Gum instead (because selling a dangerous product to a willing consumer is just like gassing innocent people).
 The man is later revealed as a Chewlies Gum salesman.

-Earlier on the film, some former Nazi's had also tried to use this excuse before Erik killed them.
+Earlier on in the film, some former Nazis had also tried to use this excuse before Erik killed them.

-Compliance is a dramatization of an actual crime where the staff of a fast food restaurant followed the increasing perverse orders of a voice of a phone claiming to be a police officer without anyone asking basic questions of why.
+Compliance is a dramatization of an actual crime where the staff of a fast food restaurant followed the increasing perverse orders of a voice on a phone claiming to be a police officer, without anyone asking basic questions as to why.

 The submarine triller Crimson Tide features an interesting variation.
 The Captain wants to launch his nukes because the orders in hand say so.
 His Number Two points out that a second message may have been a repeat of those orders or a cancellation.
 Both men are opposing each other precisely because each believes he's Just Following Orders.

 The court-martial in Breaker Morant hinges on whether or not the defendants were this when they killed prisoners of war.
 The movie is set in 1902, when the Nuremberg Defense was perfectly valid.